Creating and Running Angular Projects in ServBay

 - Name: For example,

-Access the Development Site: Open your browser and visit
+Access the development site: Open your browser and visit your configured local domain

 https://servbay-angular-dev.servbay.demo

-.Since you’re accessing through ServBay and ServBay auto-generates and configures SSL certificates for local domains (using ServBay User CA or ServBay Public CA), you can securely access your development site via HTTPS.
-This simulates production-grade HTTPS accessibility and helps catch potential issues early.
+.Since you are accessing via ServBay and ServBay by default provides local SSL certificates (via ServBay User CA or ServBay Public CA), you can visit your development site securely over HTTPS.
+This simulates production HTTPS access and helps you catch potential issues early.

 4. Building and Running the Production Version

-), run:bashcd /Applications/ServBay/www/servbay-angular-app ng build --prod # Or with newer Angular CLI versions: # ng build
+bashcd /Applications/ServBay/www/servbay-angular-app ng build --prod # Or with newer Angular CLI: # ng build

 1